What is Robotic Thoracic Surgery?

 • Treatment for Esophageal Diverticula

-• wedge resection and segmentectomy (removal of a small part of lung tissue that contains cancer
+• Wedge resection and segmentectomy (removal of a small part of lung tissue that contains cancer